-In my last blog post I suggested that the cure to our noisy, frenzied, busy world lies in practicing silence and solitude.
+In a previous blog post I suggested that the cure to our noisy, frenzied, busy world lies in practicing silence and solitude and breaking our tendency to hurry.
 I shared some quotes and key Scriptures that relate to these spiritual disciplines.
 In this post I suggest reasons why we should practice silence and solitude and some ways to begin to build that practice into your life.

 In essence, silence and solitude are tools God uses to restore our souls by breaking engagements with the world.
 This discipline is really more of a state of heart than a place.
 Granted, it does include away-ness from others, but as you mature you can actually be in a huge crowd and experience the rejuvenating power of solitude.
 It can create the ability to carry around with you your own portable sanctuary, sacred place, place of rest, connection to God even in a loud, distracting world.On the other hand you can become a hermit and never experience the power of solitude.

 Before I give you my suggestions, read this funny story.